Freedom issue #2548

 https://bitbucket.org/kosovan/theunarchiver/get/unar1.10.1.tar.gz

-Updated by eschwartz about 1 year ago
+Updated by eschwartz over 4 years ago

 "This software used to be free software, but isn't free anymore" is such an oxymoronic concept.
 This seems like a non-issue to me.